python/typeshed/test_cases/README.md

 ## Regression tests for typeshed

-This directory contains code samples that act as a regression test for the standard-library stubs found elsewhere in the typeshed repo.
+This directory contains code samples that act as a regression test for the standard library stubs found elsewhere in the typeshed repo.

 **This directory should *only* contain test cases for functions and classes which are known to have caused problems in the past, where the stubs are difficult to